Skip to main content

 [Event provenance] is enforced.

-Every action creates an immutable [event store] record.
+Every action creates an append-only [event store] record.

 Without [event provenance], governance collapses into trust rather than verification.